Israel orders Al Jazeera to close its local operation and seizes some of its equipment

 The decision threatens to heighten tensions with Qatar at a time when the Doha government is playing a key role in mediation efforts to halt the war in Gaza, along with Egypt and the United States.

 Qatar has had strained ties with Netanyahu in particular since he made comments suggesting that Qatar is not exerting enough pressure on Hamas to prompt it to relent in its terms for a truce deal.
-Qatar hosts Hamas leaders in exile at a political office in Doha.
+Qatar hosts Hamas leaders in exile in Doha.

 The sides appear to be close to striking a deal, but multiple previous rounds of talks have ended with no agreement.